Marian T. Place: Personal life and education

 Marian Whitinger Templeton was born in 1910 in Gary, Indiana to Clarence Ray and Lillian R. Templeton.
 In 1931, she earned a B.S. from the University of Minnesota, followed in 1935 with a B.A. from Rollins College in Winter Park, Florida.
 Templeton subsequently earned her Masters of Library Science at the University of Minnesota.
 Shortly after completing her education, Templeton met Howard Thirloway Place while working for the Glasgow Courier and married him in 1936 in Glasgow, Montana.
 They went on to have two children, David and Nancy.
-Place and her husband moved to Portland, Oregon in 1962 where she resided until her death in 2006.
+Place and her husband moved to Oregon in 1962, residing in Multnomah and Jackson Counties before moving to Arizona in 1977.
+They returned to Oregon in 1992 where Place lived until her death in 2006.

 Professional life

 Place published works under her own name and two pseudonyms, Dale White and R.D.
 Whitinger.
 When writing about hunting, fishing, the Forest Service, and other science and nature related topics, Place published under Dale White, while R.D.
 Whitinger was used only briefly when Place dabbled with writing Westerns.
 She was the recipient of several awards under one of her pseudonyms and her own name, including the Mark Twain Award.
 Place was a prolific writer, publishing over 40 children's books in addition to magazine articles for Montana: The Magazine of Western History, and books under her pseudonyms.
+She also led several workshops on juvenile writing across the United States, including workshops at University of Montana, University of Colorado, Arizona Authors Association, and Cape Cod Writers Conference.